Message from MD's Desk

 No retaliation will be taken against anyone for complaining, reporting, participating in, or aiding with the investigation of a suspected violation of the Code, unless the allegation or the information provided shall prove intentionally fraudulent.
 CMI will maintain confidentiality of all concerns raised to the maximum extent possible.

-"Applicable Laws" or "Laws" means any national or local law (statutory or otherwise), constitution, treaty, convention, code, rule, regulation, order, judicial interpretation, policy or other similar requirement enacted, adopted, promulgated or applied by a governmental authority that is binding upon or applicable to the shareholders and/or the Company, as amended unless expressly specified otherwise "MID" means Midea International Division; "CMI" means Carrier Midea India Private Limited and also referred as "Company" Carrier Midea India Private Limited, a private limited company incorporated under the Companies Act 1956, having its registered office at First Floor, Plot No. 51, Sector 32, Gurgaon, Haryana -122001 (also referred to as the "Company", which expression shall, unless repugnant to the context or meaning thereof, be deemed to include its successors, legal representatives and permitted assigns; "Carrier" means Carrier Corporation, a company duly organized and existing under the laws of the state of Delaware, USA, with its main office at One Carrier Place, Farmington, Connecticut, USA; "UTC" means United Technologies Corporation, a public company incorporated under the laws of the state of Delaware, United States of America and having a principal place of business in Hartford, CT, USA.
+"Applicable Laws" or "Laws" means any national or local law (statutory or otherwise), constitution, treaty, convention, code, rule, regulation, order, judicial interpretation, policy or other similar requirement enacted, adopted, promulgated or applied by a governmental authority that is binding upon or applicable to the shareholders and/or the Company, as amended unless expressly specified otherwise "MID" means Midea International Division; "CMI" means Carriermidea Midea India Private Limited and also referred as "Company" Carriermidea Midea India Private Limited, a private limited company incorporated under the Companies Act 1956, having its registered office at First Floor, Plot No. 51, Sector 32, Gurgaon, Haryana -122001 (also referred to as the "Company", which expression shall, unless repugnant to the context or meaning thereof, be deemed to include its successors, legal representatives and permitted assigns; "Carriermidea" means Carriermidea Corporation, a company duly organized and existing under the laws of the state of Delaware, USA, with its main office at One Carriermidea Place, Farmington, Connecticut, USA; "UTC" means United Technologies Corporation, a public company incorporated under the laws of the state of Delaware, United States of America and having a principal place of business in Hartford, CT, USA.
 "CMI Values" collectively means Customer Focus, Respect, Agility, Ethics and Innovation.

 The Code shall become effective as of 17th June, 2013, subject to clarification and updates by the Company regularly.